Handling Inter-class and Intra-class Imbalance in Class-imbalanced Learning: Conclusion Limitations

 \section{Conclusion \& Limitations}

 In this paper, we discuss two types of imbalance that existed in the nature of the IL, i.e., inter- and intra-class imbalance, and how they implicitly correspond to existing IL strategies.
 To explicitly handle them in a unified learning framework, \method is proposed, along with a systematic discussion on the pros and cons of exisitng Inter/IntraCB solutions.
 Extensive comparative studies validate the effectiveness of {\sc DuBE}.
-We note, however, \method is a simple and straightforward solution with clear room for improvement, e.g., the calibration of PBDA assumes the distributions of base classes are Gaussian.
 Beyond the discussions in this paper, we believe that more in-depth theoretical analysis is needed to find better solutions for inter-\&intra-class balancing.
-To summarize, this work contributes some preliminary effort towards understanding the inter-class and intra-class imbalance in IL.
-We hope this work can shed some light on finding new ways to handle the IL problem.
+To summarize, this work contributes preliminary effort towards understanding the inter-class and intra-class imbalance in IL, and we hope this work can shed some light on finding new IL solutions.